avigloz/website-markdown/index.md

 This includes, but is not limited to, posts about

 - biographical information
-- poetry
 - projects
+- business related information
-- opinions on various topics
+- thoughts on various topics

 **Please note that this website is currently under construction, and that not all pages may be functional.**